You are here

 Yes, you can enroll in several courses as a non-degree seeking student.

 Will my previous college credits transfer?

 *Please note that grades earned in a quarter term system do not transfer as full credit listed on a transcript.
-Quarter-term hours will compute at two-thirds of KWU credit hours; e.g., 4 quarter term hours will equal 2.67 semester hours.
+Quarter-term hours will compute at two-thirds of KWU credit hours; e.g., four quarter-term hours will equal 2.67 semester hours.

 Can I attend graduation on campus?

 Yes!
 KWU Online students are encouraged to participate in graduation ceremonies.